Apr 25, 2026

 This might have been Ndjolonimu's last chance at a big fight with life-changing circumstances, but Bank set about him with an urgency and punch variety that showed they were boxing at two different levels on the night.

-Canada-based French puncher Christian Mbilli (29-0-1, 24 KOs) currently holds the WBC strap after being elevated from interim champion in January, though it's unclear whether he'll make his first defense before former undisputed champion Canelo Alvarez's return in Saudi Arabia on September 12.
+Canada-based French puncher Christian Mbilli (29-0-1, 24 KOs) currently holds the WBC strap after being elevated from interim champion in January, though speculation suggests he'll make the first defense of his title against former undisputed champion Canelo Alvarez (63-3-2, 39 KOs) in Saudi Arabia on September 12.

 Results